ncoghlan/misc/notes/index.rst

 ..
-Nick Coghlan's Python Notes documentation master file, created by sphinx-quickstart on Mon Dec  5 09:51:46 2011.
+Alyssa Coghlan's Python Notes documentation master file, created by sphinx-quickstart on Mon Dec  5 09:51:46 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.